-In chondrichthyan fishes (sharks, rays, skates, and chimaeras), the process of maturation can likewise be modeled with a simple 2PLF.
-However for the intents and purposes of calculating reproductive capacity, chondrichthyans differ in several ways to most teleosts.
-Firstly, in many chondrichthyans the duration of the reproductive cycle is longer than a year meaning the proportion of females that will give birth in the population in a given season is less than one (Frisk, Miller, and Dulvy 2005; Dulvy et al. 2008; Rigby and Simpfendorfer 2015).
+In chondrichthyan fishes (sharks, rays, skates, and chimaeras), the process of maturation can be modeled in a similar manner to teleost fishes with a simple 2PLF; however, for the intents and purposes of calculating reproductive capacity, chondrichthyans differ in several ways to most teleosts.
+Firstly, in many chondrichthyans the duration of the reproductive cycle is longer than a year, meaning the proportion of females that will give birth in the population in a given season is less than one (Frisk, Miller, and Dulvy 2005; Dulvy et al. 2008; Rigby and Simpfendorfer 2015).
 Secondly, there may be a lag between when females reach sexual maturity and when they begin reproducing (Harry, Tobin, and Simpfendorfer 2013; Fujinami et al. 2017).
 This is confounded by the adopted definition of maturity, which can lead to variable estimates of size and age at maturity (Braccini, Gillanders, and Walker 2006; Walker 2007; Montealegre-Quijano et al. 2014).
 Finally, because female fecundity is low (usually ≪ 100), total pup or egg production and recruitment are likely to be closely related to the number of reproductively active females, exhibiting little interannual variability (Taylor et al. 2013).
 This contrasts the often highly variable relationship between stock size and recruitment in teleost fish, and warrants a precise definition and calculation of reproductive output.
 For these reasons, unlike in teleosts, a maturity function may not be the most appropriate tool to quantify reproductive capacity.

 Maternity function